psf/black/docs/the_black_code_style/future_style.md

 Currently, the following features are included in the preview style:

-- `normalize_cr_newlines`: Add `\r` style newlines to the potential newlines to normalize file newlines both from and to.
 - `remove_parens_around_except_types`: Remove parentheses around multiple exception types in `except` and `except*` without `as`.
 See PEP 758 for details.
 - `remove_parens_from_assignment_lhs`: Remove unnecessary parentheses from the left-hand